danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - A little cheaper on the face of it
 - Ability to split out databases such that one database having issues doesn't cause all sites to crash.
-- Possible to run in a HA setup if we should decide to do so.
+- Support for high-availability if we decide to implement this.
 - Performance can be optimized and finetuned to our usecase
 - Databases will be located closer, logically as well as physically, to workloads relying on them = faster response time, which should be noticable for